varya/steroids/_posts/steroids-js/2013-12-03-using-preloaded-webviews.markdown

 ## WebView ID check happens during steroids.layers.push

 When you call `steroids.layers.push(webViewObject)`, the native side checks for the existence of an `id` property in the WebView object.
 If there's one, it then checks if a preloaded WebView with a matching ID is found.
-If the native side finds a preloaded layer with the given ID, it'll push that to the layer stack (at this point, the `location` property of the WebView object doesn't matter anymore, since the preloaded view already has its `window.location` set).
+If the native side finds a preloaded layer with the given ID, it'll push that to the layer stack.
+If the `id` property doesn't match the ID of any preloaded WebViews, the `steroids.layers.push` call will fail.

-If the `id` property doesn't match any preloaded WebViews or it's missing completely, a completely new WebView will be pushed to the layer stack, with the `location` property determining which HTML document is loaded.

-Now, it's important to understand that WebViews in the native side memory and the JavaScript objects in each WebView are not synced in any way - the checks only happen during API calls such as `webViewObject.preload()` or `steroids.layers.push(webViewObject)`.
+It's important to understand that WebViews in the native side memory and the JavaScript objects in each WebView are not synced in any way - the checks only happen during API calls such as `webViewObject.preload()` or `steroids.layers.push(webViewObject)`.

 ##How to use this in practice?